geniesys/cutebind/README.txt

 	'min_age' (number of days, numeric)
 	  Minimun age in days of the domain attempting connection.
 Default is 7 days.
 	  Enter "0" to disable this feature.
+You can also add trusted domains such as those under your control to the whitelist.

 	sbl_lookup.php